dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##

+### 4.1.5 ( 2020-07-04 ) ###
+* Wikimedia Maps is now deprecated.
+Their decision, not mine.
+* OpenRoute Service is added as a geoprovider.
+* GeoApify is added as a map provider.
+* Yandex added as a map provider.
+Does not require an API key for limited use.
+* Weather widgets all redesigned with new layout.
+Station and Airport widget now inherited from weather widget so same design in each.
+* Last Seen Widget Redesigned.
+* Moon Phase added to Last Seen Widget.

 ### 4.1.4 ( 2020-06-28 ) ###
 * Fix error message when timezone result has no timezone string